 Unlike a counterbalance truck, which is typically used sporadically, order pickers can be used constantly, with an operator picking for up to eight hours a day and travelling up and down repeatedly.
 For this reason, it’s important that our order pickers promote operator comfort, safety, and visibility.

 The safer and more comfortable the operator, the more productive they’ll be.
 In light of this, order picker features such as step height are extremely important.

 Take a low-level order picker in action as a prime example:

 An operator drives a low-level order picker forward two metres before stepping off the truck, picking up a box, putting it in the roll cages on the forks, and stepping back on the truck.
 They repeat this action many times – picking up a new box every 30 seconds and putting it on their truck.

 Now here’s why step height matters.
 If the operator repeats this hundreds of times a day and has to step up quite high, their performance will inevitably be affected.
 TCM order pickers boast one of the lowest step heights (123mm) to reduce fatigue, improve productivity, and maximise efficiency.

 ‘If an operator has to step in and out of the machine 300 times a day over 230 days, that's the equivalent of stepping up to 8,000 metres in a year — or climbing Mount Everest!'

 — Paul Rush, Regional Manager, TCM

 The ergonomics of the machine and its features are therefore of critical importance.
 As a result, order pickers are among the most customised machines — an area that TCM specialises in.
 Need something bespoke?
-Get in touch.
+Get in touch today.

 There are many customisable options that make it easier for operators to do their jobs.
 Using the above example, incorporating traction buttons or a button on the side of the machine can allow the operator to move forward without them riding on it, saving time and energy instead of getting in and out.